 - Maintain communication with students about their learning, progress and needs.

-- Communicate with parents/carers about their child’s progress and provide opportunities for parents to contribute to Individual Educational Plans and targets (Code of Practice).
+- Communicate with parents/carers about their child’s progress and provide opportunities for parents to contribute to Student Support Plans and targets (Code of Practice, 2014).

 - Monitor the quality of assessment and action response for SEN/D students to ensure students are being guided in addressing their barriers to learning appropriately.